smaclell/smaclell.github.io/_drafts/4-things-your-tests-are-telling-you.md

 ---
 layout: post
-title:  "Your Tests Are Talking To You"
+title:  "4 Things Your Tests Are Telling You"
 date:   2014-09-22 23:11:07
 tags: testing feedback
 ---